pouchdb-community/ember-pouch/README.md

 ### Saving child ids

-When you do save child ids on the `hasMany` side, you have to follow the directions below to make sure the data is saved correctly
+When you do save child ids on the `hasMany` side, you have to follow the directions below to make sure the data is saved correctly.

 #### Adding entries